 HCL Grant is a step towards recognition of the Rise of the Fifth Estate-the NGOs, critical change agents today, contributing towards Nation Building.
-Started in 2015, it is a ₹ 100 Crore commitment by HCL over the next five years, to strengthen the capacities of NGOs that strive for transformation in the areas of Education, Health and Environment.
-The Grant is meant to support such NGOs that reach out to marginalized, isolated and underdeveloped rural communities, and achieve sustainable socio-economic development.
+Started in 2015, it is a Corporate Social Responsibility (CSR) commitment by HCL, to strengthen the capacities of NGOs that strive for transformation in the areas of Environment, Health and Education.
+The Grant is meant to support such NGOs that reach out to marginalized, poverty-struck, isolated and underdeveloped rural communities, and achieve sustainable socio-economic development.

 Unique aspect of the HCL Grant is that the organizations are recognized not only based on the “idea”, but also for their power to transform ideas into implementable projects and thereby, transform Indian villages in a sustainable way.

-The WINNER NGO is the one that has made meaningful lasting positive impact in the lives of people during its existence, the one that can leverage and reach out to ones who are left out, while upscaling the same level of impact, in the respective Thematic Category.
+The HCL GRANT RECIPIENT NGO is the one that has made meaningful lasting positive impact in the lives of people during its existence, the one that can leverage and reach out to ones who are left out, while upscaling the same level of impact, in the respective Thematic Category, working anywhere in India.

-This year, through this Grant, HCL will award maximum of up to ₹ 5 Crores over a period of three to five years, in each Thematic Category.
+This year, through this Grant, HCL will award maximum of up to ₹ 5 Crores (~$ 750,000.) for a five year project, in each Thematic Category

 HCL Grant aims to achieve sustainable development of rural communities by supporting NGOs that are doing path-breaking work towards transformation of rural India.
 The Grant: